IlyaKozlov1991/Repository-for-practice-29-07-22/Markdown tutorial.md

 Just enclose e-mail adress or URL in angle brackets <>.

 For example: if you found this tutorial useful, please send your feedback to <ilyakozlovmk91@gmail.com>

+Test of new branch funcrion.
+Here is some text which will not be present in Master branch.